drmingdrmer/raft-rejoin-bug/raft-rs-replication-bug.md

 # Replication Progress Corruption in raft-rs During Membership Changes

-> This article is part of the [Raft Rejoin Bug Survey](https://github.com/drmingdrmer/raft-rejoin-bug)

 raft-rs is TiKV's Raft implementation, and it has a bug in how it tracks replication progress.
 The problem shows up when a node gets removed and then re-added to the cluster within the same term.
 What happens is that delayed AppendEntries responses from the old membership configuration can corrupt the leader's progress tracking for that node, leading to infinite retry loops.
 The good news is that data safety isn't compromised, but it does create operational headaches—resource exhaustion and nodes that can't catch up without manual intervention.

+> Complete analysis and survey of other Raft implementations can be found in the [Raft Rejoin Bug Survey](https://github.com/drmingdrmer/raft-rejoin-bug)

 ## Raft Log Replication Basics